 The value of donated items or services must be included in the Project Budget Worksheet.
-The value of donations cannot be reimbursed, cannot include items previously purchased with MOSTF funds, and cannot be reported on more than one grant, even if it is unassociated to the MOSTF project.
-To be counted towards a project's match, donations must be documented on the Donation / In-Kind Tracking Form.
+The value of donations cannot be reimbursed, cannot include items previously purchased with MOSTF funds, and cannot be reported on more than one grant, even if it is unassociated with the MOSTF project.
+To be counted towards a project's match, donations must be documented on the Donation / In-Kind Tracking Form available at www.dfa.ms.gov/most.